shiryel/shiryel/README.md

 ---

-Now, you have 2 choices, you can take the blue pill and leave or take the red pill and see some of my projects :pill:
+:pill: `Now, you have 2 choices, you can take the blue pill and leave or take the red pill and see some of my projects`

 ### :video_game: Games
 Name | Description | Status | [Zelda](https://youtu.be/Wl959QnD3lM)